Tilea Campaign Part 31

 At the heart of her army the Mortis Engine glided unnaturally forwards, the great weight of its ornate metal and bone carcass born aloft by a writhing mass of glowing, green ethereal spirits.

-Beside the magical engine loped a large mob of dire wolves, then a body of brute-zombies.
+Beside the magical engine loped a large mob of dire wolves, and further out, a body of brute-zombies, bearing clubs, flails and staffs, liberally decorated with skulls and bones, their very skin pierced with osseous shards.

-And upon its other side, between it and the duchess, leapt the varghiests, their leathery wings flapping furiously.
+And upon the Mortis Engine’s other side, between it and the duchess, leapt the varghiests, their leathery wings flapping furiously as their red eyes revealed their greed for blood.

 Thus was the vanguard deployed.
 Behind this front line marched two further regiments, in the form of zombies and skeletons, between which a corpse cart, simple in comparison to Biagino’s majestic transport, trundled along.

-This was the force that the Duchess Maria brought with her from Ebino.
+This was the force that the Duchess Maria brought with her from Ebino, two armies bound to her will, and together presenting a mighty army indeed.

 The army of Portomaggiore and its Reman allies had marched many leagues to be here.
-Most felt relief that the enemy had chosen to attack them in their fortified and naturally moated camp rather than force them to attempt an assault of the formidable walls of Ebino.
-Some were just relieved that they would at last get to fight the enemy they had travelled so far to reach.
-Indeed, because so many had watched the ignominious defeat of the undead army at Norochia, they had less fear than mortals would usually feel upon facing such a foe.
+Most felt relief that the enemy had chosen to attack them in their fortified and naturally moated camp rather than force them to attempt an assault of the formidable walls of Ebino, but some felt happy that at last they could get to grips with the enemy they had travelled so far to reach.
+Indeed, so many had watched the ignominious defeat of the undead army at Norochia, that they felt less fear than mortals would usually feel when facing such a foe.
+They had begin their camp further away from the river, but having been granted the time to do so, had later extended it out until part of its palisaded banks reached the river’s edge by the bridge.

-Of course, when the enemy hove into view, a surge of doubt washed through them, for such a grisly sight forces the living to think of death, and at the very moment when the prospect of battle meant the subject already weighed heavily in their thoughts.
-To die at the hands of the undead, knowing that might then be doomed to share their horrible fate, is never something that inspires confidence!
+Yet, when the enemy hove into view, a surge of doubt washed through them, for such a grisly sight compels the living to think of death, and at the very moment when the prospect of battle meant the subject already weighed heavily in their thoughts.
+To die at the hands of the undead, knowing that one might then be doomed to share their horrible fate, is never something that inspires confidence!

-Lord Alessio Falconi commanded them, as well as personally leading his armoured foot regiment of men at arms known as the ‘Sea Wolves’.
-Presuming that the enemy must surely concentrate their attack at the bridge itself, rather that throw everything they had into the rushing waters, he and his guard defended the barricade erected at its southern end – perhaps the most important spot in the line.
+Lord Alessio Falcone commanded them, as well as personally leading his armoured foot regiment of men at arms, known as the ‘Sea Wolves’.
+Presuming that the enemy must surely concentrate their attack at the bridge itself, rather that throw everything they had into the rushing waters, he and his guard defended the barricade erected at its southern end – likely the most important spot in the line.

 … while out on the farthest right flank the Tilean nobleman Marcus Portelli commanded the Black Guard, a large company of mounted men at arms.

-The Knights of the Lady, led by Brother Libero Grossi, a priest of Myrmidiea, were beside the Hunting Pack.
+The Knights of the Lady, led by Brother Libero Grossi, a priest of Myrmidea, were beside the Hunting Pack.
 Next to them at the heart of the battle line, stood the Colossus …

-The Reman brigade, commanded to man the rest of the defences, consisted of two large bodies of crossbowmen (one mercenary dwarfs) as well as a small company of skirmishing bravi and the remnant of a regiment of dwarfs.
-Alessio’s own crossbow were placed at the wall behind his mounted men at arms.
+The Reman brigade, commanded to man the remainder of the defences, consisted of two large bodies of crossbowmen (one being mercenary dwarfs) as well as a small company of skirmishing bravi and the remnant of a regiment of fighting dwarfs.
+Alessio’s own crossbows were placed at the wall behind his mounted men at arms.

 This was the army that awaited Maria.